-As far as gaming experiences go, PrimeOS offers a solid way to access a number of them.
+As far as gaming experiences go, PrimeOS offers a solid way to access several of them.
 It allows users to get the desktop experience and access Android applications.

-This doesn’t just let you have an Android emulator.
+It doesn’t just let you have an Android emulator.
 It also immerses you right back in your comfortable desktop environment on your PC.
 It is like having the best of each world right at your fingertips.

-64 bit UEFI systems are what this was designed to be installed on.
+64-bit UEFI systems are what this was designed to be installed on.
 Ideally, it would be dual-boot, as you will have an easier time getting it to run if this is the case.
 All you need to do is download their installer and do the steps they describe.

 Finally, perhaps the most useful feature is that of mapping your keys.
 If you have played PUBG or Fortnite, you know how crucial it is to get your mapping down.
 There is OTA support if that is something you need.

 With the ability to customize your settings and fake your GPU settings as well, it means you can play essentially any Android game right on your PC.